guettli/IUA/README.md

 I think this is a good solution for temporary projects.
 For a time-frame of two weeks to maybe eight months, it is easy to say "Yes, I want to be a directly responsible individual."

 But back to me sitting in front of the screen creating a new wiki page.
 This is not a temporary project.
-This is a tool/service/process will last longer.
+This is a tool/service/process that will last longer.
 No end in sight so far.
 Going to our manager to solve this would make it too complicated.
 This should be doable on the peer-to-peer level.

 Thank you for your patience in reading my story.